1.4 Scientific Investigations

 A hypothesis is supported if the actual observations (data) match the expected observations.
 A hypothesis is refuted if the actual observations differ from the expected observations.

 The scientific method is employed by scientists around the world, but it is not always conducted in the order above.
 Sometimes, hypothesis are formulated before observations are collected; sometimes observations are made before hypothesis are created.
 Regardless, it is important that scientists record their procedures carefully, allowing others to reproduce and verify the experimental data and results.
-After many experiments provide results supporting a hypothesis, the hypothesis becomes a .
+After many experiments provide results supporting a hypothesis, the hypothesis becomes a theory.
 Theories remain theories forever, and are constantly being retested with every experiment and observation.
-Theories can never become fact or .
+Theories can never become fact or law.

 In science, a law is a mathematical relationship that exists between observations under a given set of conditions.
 There is a fundamental difference between observations of the physical world and explanations of the nature of the physical world.
 Hypotheses and theories are explanations, whereas laws and measurements are observational